 3. How do we process your personal data?

-North Manchester Deanery complies with its obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+North Manchester Mission Community complies with its obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use your personal data for the following purposes: -

 - To operate the North Manchester Mission Community web site and deliver the services that individuals have requested.

 - To inform individuals of news, events, activities or services running at North Manchester Mission Community churches

 - To contact individuals via surveys to conduct research about their opinions of current services or of potential new services that may be offered

 - To send official paper work to members of the Deanery Synod e.g. agendas